-3.2 Publicity
+4.2 Publicity

-All TE notifications should be:
+All Tender Enquiry notifications should be:

-- a. sent to directly by speed post / registered post / courier / email / fax to firms which are listed on the list of registered suppliers and/or to the OEMs and their authorized dealers / distributors, of the goods in question. (applicable for LTE cases only) - b. published at least in a leading national and local newspapers which have a wide circulation. (applicable for OTE cases only) - c. posted on the Central Public Procurement Portal (CPPP) of the Gol. - d. published on the website of the Authority.
+- a.
+Sent directly by speed post / registered post / courier / email / fax to firms which are listed on the list of registered suppliers and/or to the Original Equipment Manufacturers (OEMs) and their authorized dealers / distributors, of the goods in question. (applicable for Limited Tender Enquiry cases only) - b. posted on the Central Public Procurement Portal (CPPP) of the GoI. - c. published on the website of the Authority.

-3.3 Preparation of the Notice Inviting Tender (NIT)
+4.3 Preparation of the Notice Inviting Tender (NIT)

-The NIT should contain salient features of the requirement in brief to give a clear idea to the prospective tenderers about the requirements.
+The NIT should contain salient features of the requirement in brief to give a clear idea to the prospective bidders about the requirements.
 It should normally contain the following minimum information:

-- (a) Description and specification of the goods and quantity - (b) Period and terms of delivery - (c) Cost of the tender / bidding document (if applicable) - (d) Place(s) and timing of sale of tender documents (if applicable) - (e) Address of the website from where the tender document could be downloaded - (f) Place and deadline for receipt of tenders - (g) Place, time and date for opening of tenders - (h) Amount and form of Bid Security / Earnest Money Deposit - (i) Terms of Payment - (j) Any other important information
+- a.
+Description and specification of the goods and quantity - b.
+Period and terms of delivery - c.
+Cost of the tender / bidding document (if applicable) - d.
+Place(s) and timing of sale of tender documents (if applicable) - e.
+Address of the website from where the tender document could be downloaded - f.
+Place and deadline for receipt of tenders - g.
+Place, time and date for opening of tenders - h.
+Amount and form of Bid Security / Earnest Money Deposit - i.
+Terms of Payment - j.
+Any other important information

-3.4 Tender documents on the website
+4.4 Tender documents on the website